Rajnandini-0804/-Banking-Data-Analytics-End-to-End-Project/README.md

-# -Banking-Data-Analytics-End-to-End-Project
+# Banking-Data-Analytics(Interactive dashboard Creation using Tableau,MS Excel)
+## Purpose
-Built with: Tableau | Excel,  This interactive Tableau dashboard provides insights into stakeholders, insurers, and policy performance to support data-driven decision-making.
-It helps analyze premium trends, profitability, asset distribution, and stakeholder contributions through dynamic visualizations.
+The dashboard will provide a comprehensive view of key business metrics and data insights related to stakeholders, insurers, and policy performance.
+It will enable stakeholders to analyse premium trends, profitability, and asset distribution to make data-driven decisions.
+## dataset Used